syncfusion-content/wpf-docs/wpf/TreeViewAdv/Getting-Started.md

-3. Create a ViewModel instance and use it as DataContext for the Root Window as given in the following code snippet:
+3.Create a ViewModel instance and use it as DataContext for the Root Window as given in the following code snippet: